Off-white painting with 19th c. handwriting, gesture and ruffed grouse.

 Detail of painting with 19th c. handwriting, signatures and kingfisher.

-Redrawn Topographies: Human and Wild Imprints on the Land.
-The map-like, aerial views of these paintings continue to develop an abstract language to communicate the dissonance between nature and human development.
-Inspired by living in the Yellowstone Greater Ecosystem, I contemplate the primordial force of migrating animals and their challenges.
+The map-like, aerial views of these paintings develop an abstract language to communicate the dissonance between nature and human development.
+Inspired by living in the Greater Yellowstone Ecosystem, I contemplate the primordial force of migrating animals and their challenges.

 Detail of painting with 19th c. handwriting, signatures and kingfisher.

-Avian Witness.
 With imagery and methodology derived from my previous works, this series contemplates primordial systems—such as bird migration, magnetic fields and wind—and their relationship to manmade patterns on the land.
 Source materials, some embedded beneath layers, are wide ranging, including the gestures of penmanship, my pen-and-ink drawings of birds, and aerial landscape views.

 Detail of painting with 19th c. handwriting, signatures and kingfisher.